DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 # Appendix 1.
 DurableDrupal Lean Process.
 Overview {#appendix01}

-DurableDrupal Lean is a process factory, providing reusable tools and processes for a team or team of teams within an organization, with the firm purpose of defeating waterfall and guaranteeing delivered value.
+DurableDrupal Lean is a process factory, providing reusable tools and methods for a team or team of teams within an organization, with the firm purpose of defeating waterfall and guaranteeing delivered value.

 Now, that's a mighty set of phrases right there.
 If we understood that sentence and knew how to use it on a daily basis, we could end this right now and go have a beer.
 Well, let's read on.
 And then go have a beer.
-But in the course of going through this overview we hope to do what we always do when we want to learn something: deconstruct it, that is, take it apart; and then synthesize our own process, that is, put it back together again, both abstractly, and then as we work through this book, in actual practice.
+For now, let's hunker down and do what we always do when we want to learn something: deconstruct it, that is, take it apart; and then synthesize our own process by putting it back together again, both abstractly, and then as we work through this book, in actual practice.

+* A process factory
+  * Because we don't want to take a rigid scheme and mechanically force ourselves to go through motions that may or may not have anything to do with who we are or what we are trying to accomplish.
+We want to learn how to create, recreate, evolve and maintain our own process, on every team in our organization, for every different kind of project.
+* DurableDrupal Lean
+  * We must be in the habit of using upstream Drupal distributions in our organization.
+In this book we are providing one, [DurableDistro](https://github.com/DurableDrupal/durable-drupal-distro), along with an Ansible playbook to easily provision it with Vagrant.
+W think it will give you a great head start and it can be easily curated as needed; and we also list [a lot of the most useful ones out there](#appendix-02-distributions) which you can use for many specialized purposes right off the shelf.
+The question as always is to stand on the shoulders of giants.
+  * Lean: Agile is the new Waterfall.
+We need Lean, and we want you to know what this software development process is all about and why it should be important to you.
+  * See below for explanation of what is Waterfall, Agile, Lean, etc.
+* Reusable tools and methods
+  * We want to review them here.
+Later on you will make your own.
+We want to keep it down to a dull roar though, in order to avoid top heavy, documentation laden wastes of time.
+* For a team or team of teams.
+  * We are talking continuous improvement in your organization, whether it's a one man shop (still a team!), an agency or company department

 ## A very short history of modern software development process